alan-turing-institute/sqlsynthgen/docs/source/introduction.rst

 .. code-block:: console

-  $ sqlsynthgen remove-vocab
+  $ datafaker remove-vocab
   Are you sure? [y/N]: y
-  $ sqlsynthgen create-vocab
+  $ datafaker create-vocab

 More In-Depth Tutorial
 ======================

-`SqlSynthGen <https://github.com/alan-turing-institute/sqlsynthgen/>`_, or SSG for short, is a software package for synthetic data generation, focussed on relational data.
+`datafaker <https://github.com/alan-turing-institute/datafaker/>`_, or SSG for short, is a software package for synthetic data generation, focussed on relational data.
 When pointed to an existing relational database, SSG creates another database with the same database schema, and populates it with synthetic data.
 By default the synthetic data is crudely low fidelity, but the user is given various ways to configure the behavior of SSG to increase fidelity.
 This is done in a manner that maintains transparency and control over how the original data is used to inform the synthetic data, to control privacy risks.

 In this tutorial, we go through the different mechanisms SSG has for configuring the data generation, and the different levels of fidelity they can provide and different kinds of utility they can have.
 To showcase SSG, we will use the `AirBnb User Bookings dataset, available at Kaggle <https://www.kaggle.com/competitions/airbnb-recruiting-new-user-bookings/data>`_.
-The original dataset is a collection CSV files that can be ported to a relational database using `this Python script <https://github.com/alan-turing-institute/sqlsynthgen/blob/main/examples/airbnb/csv_to_database.py>`_ (it requires having SSG `previously installed <https://sqlsynthgen.readthedocs.io/en/latest/installation.html#enduser>`_).
+The original dataset is a collection CSV files that can be ported to a relational database using `this Python script <https://github.com/alan-turing-institute/datafaker/blob/main/examples/airbnb/csv_to_database.py>`_ (it requires having SSG `previously installed <https://datafaker.readthedocs.io/en/latest/installation.html#enduser>`_).
 The script assumes you have a local PostgresSQL server running at port 5432, username ``postgres`` and password ``password``, with a database called ``airbnb`` to upload the data to.
 These assumptions can be edited in the ``main`` function of the script.